Paint and Varnish Poison Alert for Dogs and Cats

 Why are paints and varnishes dangerous to dogs and cats?

 Pets are naturally curious.
 They may walk through freshly painted or varnished areas and chew on or lick paint/varnish and supplies.
 If paint or varnish gets on the pet's skin, fur, or paws, small amounts can be ingested while self-grooming.
-Inhalation of fumes may occur when pets are enclosed in poorly ventilated areas that have been recently painted/varnished or contain open containers of paint or varnish.
+They may inhale fumes if they are enclosed in poorly ventilated areas that have been recently painted/varnished or contain open containers of paint or varnish.

-All paints and varnishes have the potential to release fumes which can cause respiratory and eye irritation when present in poorly ventilated areas.
+All paints and varnishes can release fumes that can cause respiratory and eye irritation when present in poorly ventilated areas.

 How much paint or varnish is poisonous to dogs and cats?

-What do I do if my dog or cat eats paint/varnish or inhales paint/varnish fumes?
+What should I do if my dog or cat eats paint/varnish or inhales paint/varnish fumes?

-If you suspect that your pet has been exposed to paint or varnish, contact your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center at 1-800-213-6680 immediately for treatment recommendations.
+If you suspect your pet has been exposed to paint or varnish, contact your veterinarian or Pet Poison Helpline, a 24/7 animal poison control center, at 1-800-213-6680 immediately for treatment recommendations.

 Paint/varnish on the skin or fur can be washed off with mild liquid dish soap or carefully trimmed with clippers.
-Scissors should not be used, because you risk cutting the skin.
+Do not use scissors to clip the fur, because you risk cutting the skin.
 Never use paint thinners, mineral spirits, or other products on the skin without consulting your veterinarian or Pet Poison Helpline first.
 These products can cause severe skin irritation and pain.
-In most cases, leaving some paint on the fur is preferred to causing further injury.
+In most cases, leaving some paint on the fur is preferred over causing further injury.

 What are the signs of paint poisoning in a dog or cat?

-With very large ingestions of ethylene glycol-containing paints, pets may develop lethargy, incoordination, and tremors They may also stop eating, drink more or less than usual, and have increased or decreased urination.
-However, the ethylene glycol concentrations of these types of paints is typically quite low and ingesting a toxic amount would be rare.
+• With very large ingestions of ethylene glycol-containing paints, pets may develop lethargy, neurologic signs, and changes in eating, drinking, and urination.
+However, the ethylene glycol concentrations in these paints are typically quite low and ingesting a poisonous amount would be rare.

-Pets that ingest lead-based paints may have vomiting, diarrhea, lack of appetite, a drunken gait, tremors, seizures, blindness, weakness, pale gums, increased heart rate, and difficulty breathing.
+• Pets that ingest lead-based paints may have gastrointestinal upset, neurologic signs, changes in heart rate, and difficulty breathing.

 How will my veterinarian diagnose paint poisoning?

-Most cases are diagnosed in pets that have the expected signs and a known or suspected exposure to paint or varnish.
-Chest radiographs may be needed to look for evidence of paint or varnish aspiration into the lungs.
-Abdominal radiographs to look for lead in the stomach and intestines may be recommended.
-Blood work may be performed to evaluate kidney function, assess red blood cells, or determine lead levels.
+Most cases of paint poisoning are diagnosed in pets that have the expected signs and a known or suspected exposure to paint or varnish.
+Radiographs (X-rays) may be needed to look for evidence of lead.
+Bloodwork may be performed to evaluate organ function, assess red blood cells, or determine lead levels.

-Is there an antidote for paint toxicity in pets?
+Is there an antidote for paint poisoning in pets?

 An antidote for most paint and varnish ingestion is not available or necessary.
 If lead poisoning occurs due to paint ingestion, drugs called chelating agents can be used to bind the lead and allow it to be removed from the body.
-In the rare case that enough paint was ingested to cause ethylene glycol poisoning, early treatment with a drug called fomepizole or ethanol can prevent damage to the kidneys.
+In the rare case that enough paint was ingested to cause ethylene glycol poisoning, early treatment can prevent damage to the kidneys.

 How should an animal with paint exposure or poisoning be treated?